 - % Surrounding Habitat: surrounding habitat will need to be assessed prior to field surveys using aerial imagery and best professional judgment.
 These habitat types are based on National Land Cover Database (NLCD) classifications which were developed by the Multi-Resolution Land Characteristics (MRLC) consortium is a group of federal agencies who coordinate and generate consistent and relevant land cover information at the national scale.
-Fill in a number that represents the approximate percent of the following habitats found within 1 mile of the project footprint. - o Urban/Commercial - o Suburban/Residential - o Agricultural - o Herbaceous/Shrub/Grassland/Barren Land - Deciduous Forest/ Evergreen Forest/ Mixed Forest - Woody Wetlands /Herbaceous Wetlands/Open Water - Any live trees and/or snags >3" dbh in the project footprint: this question is designed to capture the presence of potential roosting and foraging habitat within the project footprint for the northern long-eared bat.
+Fill in a number that represents the approximate percent of the following habitats found within 1 mile of the project footprint. - Urban/Commercial - Suburban/Residential - Agricultural - Herbaceous/Shrub/Grassland/Barren Land - Deciduous Forest/ Evergreen Forest/ Mixed Forest - o Woody Wetlands / Herbaceous Wetlands / Open Water - Any live trees and/or snags >3" dbh in the project footprint: this question is designed to capture the presence of potential roosting and foraging habitat within the project footprint for the northern long-eared bat.
 Isolated trees >1000' from the nearest woodlot are not included.
-This does include live trees and/or snags >3 inches dbh that have exfoliating bark, cracks, crevices, and/or hollows. - Any trees and/or snags ≥5: IN bat: this question is designed to capture the presence of roosting habitat within the project footprint for the Indiana bat, Myotis sodalis within the project footprint.
+This does include live trees and/or snags ≥3 inches dbh that have exfoliating bark, cracks, crevices, and/or hollows. - Any trees and/or snags ≥5: IN bat: this question is designed to capture the presence of roosting habitat within the project footprint for the Indiana bat, Myotis sodalis within the project footprint.
 Provide photos of potential roost trees and put descriptions and locations in the notes section. - IN Bat: how much sun do these trees rec: this question is a follow up to the question above about snags and hollows. - IN Bat: list species of habitat trees: this question is also a follow up to the shaggy/snags/hollows question, list the tree species (i.e. Abies fraseri) that have exfoliating bark, cracks, crevices, and/or hollows. - The four questions dealing with Caves and Mines in the project footprint and vicinity (within 0.50 mile {see explanation in Appendix D}) will need to be assessed prior to field surveys using the Mineral Resources Data System shapefile.
 For a tutorial on how to do this see Appendix D, Locating Mines.
 Provide photo, descriptions and locations.
 While on site, the biologist should investigate (on foot) any potential winter roost sites that are visible within line of sight of the bridge.
-Look for rock outcroppings, or other topographical features that may indicate the presence of a cave or unmapped mine. - Major Water Source in Project Footprint: select one that best describes the major water source in the project footprint.
-If there are multiple water sources, select the dominant type. - Suitable Drinking Habitat: This question is intended to assess accessibility of a water source in the project footprint.
+Look for rock outcroppings, or other topographical features that may indicate the presence of a cave or unmapped mine. - Major Water Source: select the one that best describes the water source in the culvert being inspected (not nearby or within the entire project area, just what is observed right there at the culvert). - Suitable Drinking Habitat: This question is intended to assess accessibility of a water source in the project footprint.
 Is the water source suitable for bats to access or is there a lot of vegetation blocking the flight path to the water? - Guard Rails: select the guard rail material